 By identifying coronavirus in the upper respiratory tract.
 This is done by taking a nasopharyngeal or oropharyngeal swab and sending it to a laboratory to identify the presence of the coronavirus.
-This test is reliable in people who are clinically ill and may not detect coronavirus in some people with asymptomatic infection (a false negative test).
-Therefore a negative test does not exclude infection.
+This test is generally reliable in people who are clinically ill but may not detect coronavirus in about 15% of truly infected people (a false negative test), especially those with asymptomatic infection.

 COVID-19 can be confirmed by identifying coronavirus in a nasopharyngeal or oropharyngeal swab.

-People who have recovered from COVID-19 will have antibodies (IgM and later IgG) to the SARS-CoV-2 virus.
-A blood test to identify these antibodies will help to assess the true extent of the pandemic and identify individuals who have recovered from the infection.
-Soon a bedside test on a drop of blood will be available for both health facility and home or community testing.
+People who have had either symptomatic or asymptomatic COVID-19 will have antibodies (IgM and later IgG) to the SARS-CoV-2 virus.
+A blood test to identify these antibodies will allow for assessing the scope of the pandemic and identifying individuals who are now immune to the infection and can return to their normal activities.
+Soon a bedside test on a drop of blood will be available for both health facility and home testing.

-A blood test for antibodies will be able to identify people who have recovered from the coronavirus infection.
+A blood test for antibodies will be able to identify people who have had coronavirus infection.

 10-16 Can people who have recovered from COVID-19 become infected again?